dontyveena/NLP_SMS_Classification/README.md

 Dataset: https://www.kaggle.com/uciml/sms-spam-collection-dataset

-SMS_Classifier.ipynb is a Jupiter notebook that has the python code to process the SMS dataset.
+1. SMS_Classifier.ipynb is a Jupiter notebook that has the python code to process the SMS dataset, train the model and predict the type of messages.
+2. smsMessages.csv is a collection of tagges messages